 This solo travel tip may seem to contradict our advice to plan ahead, however a degree of flexibility can take your holiday from great to truly awesome.
 Suggestions from locals and opportunities with other travellers might arise during your trip and these can be the most memorable and special experiences.
 You might never swim under that waterfall at sunrise or discover a hidden castle if you don’t leave room for flexibility in your plans.

 In our opinion, staying open-minded is the key to any holiday.
-However it’s extra important for solo travellers to remember.
+However it’s extra important for first time solo travellers to remember.
 This experience is an opportunity to step outside your comfort zone and challenge yourself.
 Maybe that’s trying a new activity like paddleboarding on a Scottish loch or hiking in the Pyrenees.
 Perhaps staying open-minded will have more to do with trying the local cuisine.
 Don’t be afraid to tuck into seemingly strange specialities such as haggis or boxty.
 Being open-minded to different cultures and ways of life can not only enrich your holiday but can also change your perspectives on life.

-One of the best solo travel tips is to join a tour.
+One of the best solo travel tips is to join a small-group tour.
 Not only is this a great way to meet other like-minded travellers, but it can also be much safer than striking out completely on your own.
 At Rabbie’s we offer many tours suitable for solo travellers, from day tours exploring the Scottish Highlands to week long trips uncovering the magic of Italy, Spain or Portugal.
 What’s more, you can learn all about the places you’re visiting from our driver-guides who have plenty of stories to share.
 Another reason why our tours are popular with solo travellers is that all our departure points are in secure locations and near to train stations.
 This means you can safely combine your Rabbie’s tour with any previous or onward travel.

 By following these tips, you can make the most of your solo travel experience and create memories that will last a lifetime.
 Whether you spend some or all of your solo trip on a Rabbie’s tour, we’re sure it will be a highlight of the holiday.
 We have solo travellers of all ages and backgrounds embarking on our tours of England, Scotland, Wales, Ireland and Europe every day.
 Read solo female traveller Sonja’s review of our 2-day Loch Ness, Inverness and the Highlands tour to hear what the experience can be like.
 Book today or sign up to our newsletter for all the latest updates.